 - 1. All applicants must be fully admitted and degree seeking; must not already have an Associate or Bachelor degree. - 2.
 Must be a US citizen or permanent resident alien. - 3.
-Students must enroll in a minimum of 15 hours each semester and begin attendance during the fall semester (unless otherwise stipulated). - 4.
+Beginning with the 2017-2018 recipients, students receiving the Merit Scholarship, Concurrent Award, Student Life Ambassador Merit Scholarship, and SkillsUSA Scholarship are allowed to enroll in 12-15 credit hours in the fall and/or spring, BUT if students are enrolled in 12-14 hours in fall and/or spring, they will be REQUIRED to take 3-6 credit hours in the summer (if in 12-14 in fall only 3 in summer, if 12-14 in fall and spring 6 in summer).
+If students enroll in 15 credit hours per semester, they are required to complete 24 credit hours by year end (no summer classes required).
+If students enroll in 12-14 credit hours per semester, they are required to complete all courses taken including the required summer courses.
+If in 12-14 hours in fall/spring, scholarship will be awarded at \$1200 for the semester, and the remaining portion will be awarded in summer (example: take 12 hours in fall and spring, award fall \$1200, spring \$1200, summer \$600 to still allow a total of \$3000 for the year). - 4.
+Scholarships are awarded on a fall/spring basis.
 Scholarships cannot be used for summer sessions (unless otherwise stipulated). - 5.
 Scholarships are good for a total of up to four consecutive semesters or until the student receives an Associate degree, whichever is earlier, provided the student meets renewal requirements.
 If the student is not enrolled for a semester the scholarship is lost.
 Depending on the scholarship requirements the student may be able to reapply. - 6.
-Scholarship applications must be completed and submitted by the stated deadline; first to apply and submit all documentation will receive preference.
+Scholarship applications must be completed and submitted with items needed by the stated deadline; first to apply and submit all documentation will receive preference; waiting list applies after stated deadline.
 Scholarships will be awarded to the extent funds are available. - 7.
 ACT, Compass, and other assessment scores are accepted for some scholarship applications. - 8.
-SAU Tech scholarship funds only pay for tuition, unless otherwise notated. - 9.
+SAU Tech scholarship funds only pay for tuition (in-state only), unless otherwise notated.
+Only one scholarship awarded per student. - 9.
+Scholarships are reviewed at the end of the spring semester to determine if renewal requirements are met (i.e., "at year end"). - 10.
 These scholarships are merit based, but the Financial Aid Office will encourage and strongly recommend students fill out a FAFSA and apply with other aid sources.